Strumblebee/governing-documents/constitution.md

         decided by a group vote administered by the faculty advisor, requiring a two-thirds ($2/3$) majority to pass.

-# ARTICLE V: Officers and Election
+# ARTICLE VI: Officers and Election

 -   Section 1: Executive Officers.
 The officers of this group shall include the President, Vice-President, Secretary, and